OcelotBabou/Quartz/content/2-The World/Regions/Locations/Perfidius Plunge.md

 **Visitors' Experience:**

 Visitors to Perfidius Plunge were once treated to a majestic natural spectacle.
 The sound of the roaring waterfall, combined with the sight of water cascading into the earth, creating a mesmerizing experience.
 The viewing platforms offering safe spots to take in the beauty and power of the plunge.
+In the current state of the [[Shadow Aisle Mountains]], it is unlikely to receive a warm welcome anymore.